200 hours "Yoga, Arts & Shamanism" Teacher Training

 Improvisation is playing with presence.
 An this doesn’t mean doing just anything.
 Above all it means listening, sensing, sometimes not doing at all.
 In order to help us understand this dynamics, we use certain structures or scores.
 Structures for improvisation are a huge way of raising conciousness in new ways of doing , relating and communicating.
 In art and life.

-Techniques used in this part of the course: personal approaches to contact improvisation, body somatics, viewpoints, instant composition.
+Techniques: personal approaches to Authentic Movement, contact improvisation, body somatics, viewpoints, instant composition.

 Space dynamics and Storytelling